 Climbing ropes are categorized into three types based on their diameter and intended use.
 You can identify the category of a rope by looking at the symbol marked on the tape at either end.

-With a diameter around 9 to 10.5mm (even as thin as 8.6mm), these ropes are intended to be used individually for all around climbing and top-roping.
+With most diameters around 9 to 10.5mm (even as thin as 8.6mm), these ropes are intended to be used individually for all around climbing and top-roping.
 Their relatively fat diameter makes them durable to stand up to abrasion and withstand more test falls.
 The thicker ropes in this category (above 10mm) are good for high-abrasion situations (top-roping) and are the best choice for your first rope.
-Thinner ropes (10mm and under) suit alpine climbs, hard redpoints, and long pitches.
+Thinner ropes (9.5mm and under) suit alpine climbs, hard redpoints and long pitches.
 They weigh less and are less bulky, but are rated to withstand fewer successive test falls.

-Found in diameters from 8 to 9mm, half ropes (sometimes called double ropes) are always used in pairs.
-They are clipped into protection alternately, one line at a time, to keep the ropes running straight to limit rope drag over bulges, overhangs, and traverses, and to minimize impact force.
+Found in diameters from 7.1 to 9.2mm, half ropes (sometimes called double ropes) are always used in pairs.
+They are clipped into protection alternately, one line at a time, to keep the ropes running straight to limit rope drag over bulges, overhangs and traverses, and to minimize impact force.
 Another advantage is that you can descend with a full rope length when you rappel.
-Two ropes are also less likely to be cut by falling rock, ice, or sharp edges, and, when used properly, half ropes deliver significantly less impact force than a single rope.
+Two ropes are also less likely to be cut by falling rock, ice or sharp edges, and when used properly, half ropes deliver significantly less impact force than a single rope.
 Purchase pairs in two distinct colours for efficient use and ease of organization.
 Although a pair of thin ropes weighs more than a single rope, the weight can be shared among partners, and in some situations (glacier travel) a single half rope can be used as an ultra-light option.